FuturelyConcept/generative-app-demo/EXTENDED_POLICY/README.md

-# TEST Directory - Policy-Driven Feature Demo
+# Extended Policy Demonstration

-This directory contains **NEW POLICY FILES** that demonstrate how to add complete new functionality to the AI Runtime Engine using **only policy changes** - no code modifications required!
+This folder contains additional policy files that demonstrate how to extend the AI Runtime Engine with new features **without writing any code**.

 ## 🎯 **What This Demonstrates**